 4. Avoid braking hard and turning sharply.

-If you jam on your brakes, you could cause your tires to lock.
-Your car could skid.
-When you come to a turn, slow down first, then take your foot off the brake and gently turn the vehicle.
+If you jam on your brakes, your car could skid.
+When you come to a turn, slow down and take it easy.

 Headlights help other drivers see you when you’re driving in the rain, and windshield wipers help you see other drivers.
 It’s hard enough to see clearly in the rain – help yourself out by activating your headlights and wipers.